Table of Contents_

 Testing door interlock switches using a multimeter generally isn’t necessary since 90% of issues with microwaves running with an open door are due to fault interlock switches.

 9 times out of 10, a microwave that continues to run when the door is open has an issue with a device called the door interlock switch which runs a signal from the door to the electrical components.
-First, check that it’s not running with the door closed as well even when you press stop- if it’s running in both states, you more likely have a problem with the control board.
+First, check that it’s not running with the door closed as well even when you press stop- if it’s running in both states, you are more likely to have a problem with the control board.

 Once you’ve made sure the issue is only with the open door, you can use a multimeter for custom troubleshooting if you’d like to test electrical continuity and actually confirm that the door interlock switch is running a current- but this isn’t at all necessary, since it’s extremely likely that replacing the door interlock switch will solve your problem.

 Most microwaves actually include three switches behind the control board- a primary, secondary, and monitor switch.
 All of them along with the door latch assembly work together to prevent the microwave from running while the door is open.

 You’ll need a Philips head screwdriver, needle nose pliers, and, of course, replacement switches, which you should be able to purchase from the appliance manufacturer at a minimal cost.

 If you’d like to try to replace only one switch (it’s recommended you replace them all)- in step 3, you may use a multimeter to individually test each switching mechanism for a current.
 Any switch that doesn’t set off your multimeter is one that needs replacing.

 Extreme caution should always be used if attempting home microwave repairs- microwaves will retain a dangerous charge even when unplugged for a period of time.

 Why does my circuit breaker trip when I open my microwave door?